Why does a Smart Thermostat require a C-Wire?

 How to Check if Your Thermostat has a C Wire?

-Is Power Adapter An Alternative to C-Wire?
+Are Power Adapters an Alternative to the C-Wire?

-2 Smart Thermostat No C Wire
+Best 3 Smart Thermostat No C Wire of 2021

 Google Nest 3rd Gen Learning Thermostat